ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/react-native-sdk/react-native-pre-requisite.md

 react-native init MySampleApp
 ```

-in the terminal from the folder where you will be creating the application.
+Now, run below commands in the terminal from the folder where you have created the application.

-Now, run commands below:

 ```shell
 react-native start